v2i0s2h2/open-chat-bots/rs/offchain/examples/discord/README.md

 ## How to run

 For the _Discord_ bot to start up properly you will need a `config.toml`.
-The easies way to set it up is to copy the `exmaples/discord/sample.config.toml` from the repository, and modify it.
+The easiest way to set it up is to copy the `exmaples/discord/sample.config.toml` from the repository, and modify it.

 Once you have the configuration file all set up, place its path into your `rs/.env` file to tell the bot where to find it:
 ```